 Taper is a word used to refer to a geometrical shape that describes geometry with a gradual reduction in cross-sectional area.
 Machining tools commonly have a tapered end designed to aid the changing of tools.

-This article provides detailed information on the eight types of taper tools used by different machining equipment as well as the different methods of producing a geometrical taper.
+This article provides detailed information on the eight types of tapered tools used by different machining equipment as well as the different methods of producing a geometrical taper.

 A taper is a uniform reduction in the cross-section or diameter of a part.
 When a taper is applied, the resulting part will often resemble the shape of a cone.
 In the cone example, the cross-section is tapered to a point.
 However, in the case of a taper tool, the part is just tapered from a wider cross-section to a narrower cross-section.

-What Is the Purpose of Taper in Machining?
+What Is the Purpose of a Taper in Machining?

 How Does Taper Work?